visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

 The first entry in the pair is the path to a directory holding library such as would be used in a ``-L</path/to/lib/dir>`` linker flag.
 The second entry in the pair is the name of the library such as would be used in a ``-l<libname>`` linker flag.

-The second kind is a CMake variable representing a bonified CMake *imported target*.
+The second kind is a CMake variable representing a bona fide CMake *imported target*.
-For all TPLs VisIt supports, only a few (HDF5, Silo, ZLIB) are currently handled as bonified CMake imported targets.
+For all TPLs VisIt supports, only a few (HDF5, Silo, ZLIB) are currently handled as bona fide CMake imported targets.
 This situation will improve to include many more TPLs as imported targets but currently (as of version 3.5.0), only a handful of TPLs are handled this way.
 The variable, ``HDF5_LIB`` is the variable which holds the imported target name for the HDF5 library (typically ``hdf5-shared``).